 New Application Ideas – A Guide to Avoiding Mistakes

 You get new application ideas all the time?
-Do you dream about which idea might go on to become a huge success?
-In that case, it’s important you find out which common mistakes to avoid when creating your own application.
-This article will explore steps to launching a successful application that includes all the marketing essentials.
+Do you dream about which plan might go on to become a huge success?
+In that case, it’s essential you find out which common mistakes to avoid when creating your application.
+This article will explore steps to launching a successful app that includes all the marketing essentials.

-Simply by owning a smartphone, a user can decide to download and install apps which are not pre-installed by the manufacturer.
+Only by owning a smartphone, a user can decide to download and install apps which are not pre-installed by the manufacturer.
 Searching for apps is based on their specific user needs, recommendation, and interests.
-Before making your own application, try out a variety of different ones.
+Before making your application, try out a variety of different ones.
 This trick can be useful in various situations, as you’ll want users to keep using your app in the future.
-In order for that to be possible, it has to be stable and work properly.
+For that to be possible, it has to be stable and work properly.

-First, attention should be paid to the look of your app and its visual identity.
+First, attention is on the look of your app and its visual identity.
 The general impression and color consistency it offers can quickly attract or repel potential users.
-It’s important they give your app a chance, install it and use it for a while.
+It’s crucial they give your app a chance, install it, and use it for a while.
 After a few days of using the app, the user forms an impression.
 For example, if an application doesn’t have regular updates and is swamped with ads, his desire to use the app will drop.
-That’s why it’s important to pay attention to the general user experience your app offers.
+That’s why it’s essential to pay attention to the general user experience your app offers.

 “Get closer than ever to your customers.
 So close that you tell them what they need well before they realize it themselves.” – Steve Jobs

-There are errors that can be avoided when making applications.
+Some errors can be avoided when making applications.
 Because of them, apps lose users.
-Some decide to skip marketing research and ignore the importance of beta testing, while others simply don’t include marketing as an integral part of their strategy.
-Either way, it makes for a bad way to start building your app.
+Some decide to skip marketing research and ignore the importance of beta testing, while others don’t include marketing as an integral part of their strategy.
+Either way, it makes for a lousy way to start building your app.

-The successful marketing strategy of any company starts with a market competitor research plan.
-Detailed research of competitors on the market, having in mind where they are placed on the App Store and Google Play Store is vital to success.
-It is also important to research the market, which involves crafting launch strategies, categories and ranked keywords.
+The successful marketing strategy of any company begins with a market competitor research plan.
+Detailed analysis of competitors on the market, having in mind where they are placed on the App Store and Google Play Store is vital to success.
+It is also essential to research the market, which involves crafting launch strategies, categories, and ranked keywords.
 These are vital for successfully marketing your apps.

 The number of apps is increasing daily, as application development becomes a simple process.
 Counting nearly 2.8 million apps on the Google Play Store and 2.2 million in the App Store, getting apps to reach the right audience is a challenging task.
 This is where marketing strategy plays a vital role.

-When it comes to apps that are considered to be an ongoing project, it’s very important to keep track of the metrics of application technical behavior and usage, in order to make future improvements.
+When it comes to apps that are considered to be an ongoing project, it’s imperative to keep track of the parameters of application technical behavior and usage, to make future improvements.
 Without metrics, there’s no way to identify bugs and improve user experience.
 Always be up to date and ready to compromise.